SilkRose/Pony/stories/deternal/deternal.md

 Pinkie frowned.
 "That doesn't seem like much of a victory."

-Applejack frowned, too.
+Applejack frowned too.
 "It's not, but it's something.
-It makes me feel better for what she did to Rainbow."
+It makes me feel better after what she did to Rainbow."

 Twilight replied, "That's awful…"

 "I know it is, but I don't care.
 I lived for far too long without my wife.
-I just had to outlive that bitch though."
+I just had to outlive that bitch, though."
 She was shaking again.

-"Why would you have to?"
+"Why did you have to?"

 "She took my future wife from me.
 No way I was going to let that slide without beating her at something."
 Nopony responded.
 Applejack continued, "Rainbow was real competitive, you know.
-So, after she died, I started to get more competitive too.
+So after she died, I got more competitive too.
 When I heard she replaced my Dashie as the captain of the Wonderbolts, something broke in me."

 Both mares asked, "What?"

-"My dam.
+"My wife.
 After that day I couldn't convince myself to not get so mad when I thought of her.
 Ever since that day I didn't care about hiding my seething rage for that killer."
+[I AM RATHER SURE THAT RAINBOW DASH WAS NOT APPLEJACK'S MOTHER AT ANY POINT.
+DAM, MY FRIEND, IS MOTHER.]

 Pinkie asked, "But why did you decide to outlive her?"

 "It was a long shot, and it felt like the only thing I could beat her at without *accidentally* doing something that I'd regret.
 I knew it was a competition I could win, even if she didn't know we were playing."

-Twilight asked in a cold voice, "So, how does it feel to win?"
+Twilight asked in a cold voice, "So how does it feel to win?"

 Applejack frowned and looked at the floor.
 "To tell you the truth, it feels awful.
 I thought I'd feel closer to Rainbow by being more competitive, but I've just lived my life out of petty revenge.
 I outlived the pony who killed my wife because I'm too stubborn to let go and move on."